-A hand-held ophthalmic surgical instrument used to measure and/or mark corneal tissue prior to and/or during the surgical treatment, mitigation, prevention, and/or diagnosis of anterior ophthalmic disease or conditions.
+A hand-held ophthalmic surgical instrument used for enlarging or probing the lacrimal canal (the lacrimal duct) during the surgical treatment, mitigation, prevention, and/or diagnosis of ophthalmic disease or conditions.
 These instruments are reusable.

 GENERAL INFORMATION

 - Federal (U.S.A.) law restricts this device to sale, distribution, and use, by, or on the order of a physician. - These instructions are intended for use only by persons with the required knowledge and training in a health care facility.
 Ophthalmology procedures should be performed only by persons having adequate training and familiarity with ophthalmologic surgical techniques. - All cleaning and sterilization processes provided are general guidelines and any deviation by the processor should be properly evaluated for effectiveness and potential adverse consequences. - Any sterilization process will still require validation by the end user at the point of use.
 The end user should also routinely monitor the validation process as its effectiveness can vary dependent on multiple factors.